 Brobeck speculates that increased media scrutiny may be due to regulations issued in 2011 requiring lenders to send some consumers a free copy of their score, as well as heightened consumer education efforts, may have helped increase consumer awareness.
 It’s also likely that the lingering effects of the recession prompted more consumers to take a fresh look at their scores, said Brobeck in a press conference on Monday.

-the recession, a financial silver lining
+After the recession, a financial silver lining

 It’s no surprise that people are getting smarter about their credit scores, say experts.
 “When you’re in a tight credit market, people pay more attention to the criteria for loan approval,” says Karen Carlson, director of education for the credit counseling agency In Charge Debt Solutions.